 Girls Using Scientific Tools for Opportunities in S.T.E.M.
 (Science, Technology, Engineering, and Mathematics)

-GUSTO is a SSCDC (Spruce Street Community Development Corporation) endeavor concerned with providing enriching activities that expose students to—and prepares them for—careers in math and science disciplines.
+GUSTO is an SSCDC (Spruce Street Community Development Corporation) endeavor concerned with providing enriching activities that expose students to—and prepare them for—careers in math and science disciplines.

-Pre-College Summer Program Click here see a glimpse of our program
+Pre-College Summer Program Click here to see a glimpse of our program

 The Pre-College Program is designed to bridge the gap of skills and knowledge between high school and college.
 The Pre-College Summer Program provides an academically stimulating and culturally motivating experience.